-Symeonides has published 26 books and more than 120 articles, some of which appear in Chinese, French, German, Greek, Italian, or Spanish.
+Symeonides has published 29 books and more than 120 articles, some of which appear in Chinese, French, German, Greek, Italian, or Spanish.
 The Stanford Law Review characterized him as a “conflicts giant” (v.
 60 at 249), and The Oxford Handbook of Comparative Law (at 1380) as “perhaps the world’s leading expert on comparative conflicts law today.”
 His work has been cited by the supreme courts of the United States, the United Kingdom, and Israel (22 times).
-The American Society of International Law characterized his latest book as “masterful” and “indispensable” (2015); the Michigan Law Review (vol. 103) described his previous book as a “brilliant contribution to legal theory, an impressive, original, one-of-a-kind book,” as well as “engrossing" and “often magnetic, a page-turner”; and the American Journal of Comparative Law (vol. 52) praised his “path-breaking work on choice-of-law codification and his penetrating critiques of conflicts law and theory.”
+The American Society of International Law characterized one of his books as “masterful” and “indispensable” (2015); the Michigan Law Review (vol. 103) described his previous book as a “brilliant contribution to legal theory, an impressive, original, one-of-a-kind book,” as well as “engrossing" and “often magnetic, a page-turner”; and the American Journal of Comparative Law (vol. 52) praised his “path-breaking work on choice-of-law codification and his penetrating critiques of conflicts law and theory.”

-His scholarly work has been honored with: the Friedrich K. Juenger Prize (2002); the Robert L. Misner Award (2012); the Courtland H. Peterson Senior Scholar Prize (2013); a Certificate of Merit by the American Society of International Law (2015); a Lifetime Achievement Award by the American Society of Comparative Law (2015); the publication of A Tribute to Symeon C. Symeonides, 60 La.
+His scholarly work has been honored with: two Lifetime Achievement awards (2015 and 2019); the Friedrich K. Juenger Prize (2002); the Robert L. Misner Award (2012, 2016); the Courtland H. Peterson Senior Scholar Prize (2013); a Certificate of Merit by the American Society of International Law (2015); the publication of A Tribute to Symeon C. Symeonides, 60 La.
 L. Rev. 1035-1399 (2000); and resolutions of appreciation by the AALS Section of Conflict of Laws (for his “enormously influential” and “extraordinarily helpful” publications (1998)); the Asociación Americana de Derecho Internacional Privado (for “his outstanding career and his exceptional contribution to the advancement of private international law” (2010)); and the Academia Mexicana de Derecho Privado y Comparado, which named its 34th national congress in his honor.

 His teaching subjects include Conflict of Laws, Comparative Law, and International Litigation & Arbitration.